metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 The output can be fed to ["yaml2perl"](#yaml2perl) for getting the Perl variable back.

-Returns the YAML string on success or `undef` on failure.
+It returns the YAML string on success or `undef` on failure.

 ## `yaml2perl`